Monday, 4 November 2024

 During a recent stay in England I was able to visit Barter Books in Alnwick, Northumberland.
 Fortunately, watching an episode of 'Vera' had taught me that Alwick is pronounced Allick, so the bus driver understood me when I asked for a ticket!
 It takes 90 minutes to get there from Newcastle and Barter Books has its own bus stop.

-Much has been written about this second hand bookshop in an old railway station and when entered I certainly felt all my expectations were coming true: nicely decorated rooms, a large mural, a toytrain, lots of chairs and sofa's, open fires and a great Station Buffet.
+Much has been written about this second hand bookshop in an old railway station and when I entered I certainly felt all my expectations were coming true: nicely decorated rooms, a large mural, a toytrain, lots of chairs and sofa's, open fires and a great Station Buffet.
 This is certainly a destination where you can spend some time.

 As for the books, I'm not so sure.
 As they cater for all subjects (see floorplan ) there is a little bit of everything.
 My impression was that, apart from the antiquarian books behind glass doors, they mostly stock books from the late 20th century and from this century.
 When I enter a secondhand bookshop there is always that feeling of excitement, that you might discover something unexpected, find that illusive book, but that wasn't the case here.
 I had expected to spend hours there, but found I had quickly seen everything.
 All in all I would say if you have a general interest in books and like reading novels, then this is a great place to visit.
 If you're interest in is one particular subject, then not so much.
 But if you are in the neighbourhood: go, if only to have lunch or tea.